 Yes, there are some special features as listed below:

-7. Depositing of proceeds of sale of immovable property.
+7. What are the rules for repatriation of procee s of sale of immovable property?

-NRIs are permitted to repatriate a total of only / upto USD 1 Million or approx Rs.7 crores per financial year per person (April to March) out of total balance held in their NRO account (which basically refers to income that is not freely repatriable i.e. income that is repatriable but is subject to certain restrictions).
+NRls are permitte?repatriate a total of only / upto USD 1 Million or approx Rs.7 crores per financial year per person (April to March) out of total balance held in their NRO account (which basically refers to income that is not freely repatriable i.e. income that is repatriable but is subject to certain restrictions.

 This is the limit that includes all and any kind of repatriable income of the NRI such as :